xuthief/redis-mgr/README.rst

 if we have 32 masters in 16 machines

-1. dilatancy: move 2*32 intance on 16 machine to 32/64 machines (we can migrate data over cluster now)
+1. dilatancy: move 2*32 intance on 16 machine to 32/64 machines (so we got larger memory)
 2. maintance: one of the machines is down, we have to move data to another machine.

 Dependency